bakku/minimalisp/README.md

-# tiny-lisp
+# Tiny Lisp

-TinyLisp is a small lisp implementation written in Go
+After reading [Crafting Interpreters](www.craftinginterpreters.com) Tiny Lisp is my small take on writing a programming language from scratch.
+It mimicks the approach of the *jlox* implementation and uses a tree-walking approach to interpret source code.